onnx/onnx/docs/Operators.md

 <dt><tt>mode</tt> : string</dt>
 <dd>Three modes: constant(default), reflect, edge</dd>
 <dt><tt>pads</tt> : list of ints (required)</dt>
-<dd>List of integers indicate the padding element count at the beginning and end of each axis, for 2D it is the number of pixel. `pads` rank should be double of the input's rank. `pads` format should be as follow [x1_begin, x2_begin...x1_end, x2_end,...], where xi_begin the number of pixels added at the beginning of axis `i` and xi_end, the number of pixels added at the end of axis `i`.</dd>
+<dd>List of integers indicating the number of padding elements to add or remove (if negative) at the beginning and end of each axis.
+For 2D it is the number of pixels. `pads` rank should be double of the input's rank. `pads` format should be as follow [x1_begin, x2_begin...x1_end, x2_end,...], where xi_begin the number of pixels added at the beginning of axis `i` and xi_end, the number of pixels added at the end of axis `i`.</dd>
 <dt><tt>value</tt> : float</dt>
 <dd>One float, indicates the value to be filled, default is 0</dd>
 </dl>